 Which way should I go now?

-Developing the research design requires my reflexivity for both avoid bias and contextualize the positionalities (Archer, 2007; Yip, 2024; Creswell, 2013) of both myself and the participants.
+Developing the research design requires my reflexivity for both avoiding bias and contextualizing the positionalities (Archer, 2007; Yip, 2024; Creswell, 2013) of both myself and the participants.
 As Schön (1983) posits, I need to reflect both in and on this process, my current view being from the ‘swampy lowlands’ (Schön, 1983 in Cook, 2009, p.
 279).
 However, before I can move on to higher ground, this ‘messy’ moment needs to be accounted for; omitting this would not ‘offer a true and honest picture of the research process’ (Ibid).

 Whilst interviews or focus groups may provide richer more nuanced data for thematic analysis, I am cognizant of the limitations of scale and reach that this will present, given the small-scale nature and time limitations of this study.
-Creating questionnaires would potentially provide a greater reach and the possibility for anonymity which may yield more enlightening insights, without the risk of participants feeling obliged to provide the answers positive feedback.
+Creating questionnaires would potentially provide a greater reach and the possibility for anonymity which may yield more enlightening insights, without the risk of participants feeling obliged to provide the ‘positive’ feedback.
 Organizing time for interviews will present logistical issues, both for myself and for the participants.

 Interviews, which can be understood as empirical situations, should only function as a data collection tool for that which exists within that empirical situation (Alvesron, 2012, p.
 9).
 However, research should be treated as a pedagogy – a teaching moment (O’Reilly, 2025), and therefore the classroom where the intervention itself takes place would seem the most ethical space in which to conduct an interview or focus group.
 In terms of the time this would also mean using the opportunity of class time – as a reflective language development activity which gives agency to the students to affect change.
-That said, the appeal of digital form remains.
+That said, the appeal of a digital form remains.

 From the beginning I have been open with the students about the process – and the fact that we don’t really know what will happen or how we are going to it.
 I frame it not as my research but rather our research, and with the aim of creating a space for (albeit partially*) ‘participatory action research’ (Lenette, 2024), I want to try to share the decision making at different stages of the research design.
-In conversation with a Chinese student I presented my dilemma and she suggested that a focus group would likely yield deeper insights as I would be able to elicit more from participants and they would be able to engage with each other’s responses (this cross-cultural spoken interactivity is also a key teaching aim of my lesson design).
+In conversation with a Chinese student, I presented my dilemma and she suggested that a focus group would likely yield deeper insights as I would be able to elicit more from participants and they would be able to engage with each other’s responses (this cross-cultural spoken interactivity is also a key teaching aim of my lesson design).

 Through conversation with colleagues and tutors at the workshop this week, I learn that others have similar dilemmas, but that to overcome my dilemma I could in fact employ both methods – this will give opportunity to reach more students (either anonymously or in person).